h15200/notes/cs-terms.md

 ## streaming Kafka, red panda (different from concepts like buffers, chunking, mq)

 - sending a finite OR infinite set of data via JSON, raw bytes, binaries etc..
-- unlike buffering (or traditional chunking) where you wait for the "whole piece" of the data to arrive before processing, data flows in and the recipient starts the work right away
+- unlike traditional buffering where you wait for the "whole piece" of the data to arrive before processing, data flows in and the recipient starts the work right away

-- usually used if the pieces of data exceed max buffer size
+- there is still a buffer involved, but the memory is small enough where you don't need to store in RAM.
+You do the work "in-place" since the work is usually small

-- more memory efficient since there is no intermediary buffer
+- more memory efficient since there is no intermediary buffer (RAM)
 - great for processing vast amounts of data in real time